Render Tutorials

 Steps

 1. 01 What you'll build Meet the code-review agent and the deploy-first plan.
-Fork the workshop repo, namespace your Blueprint resources, and clone your fork.
-The agent code never changes; you deploy it two ways and watch the runtime pattern do more of the work.
-7 min
+The agent code never changes; you deploy it three ways — in-process, queue-backed, and as Render Workflows — and watch the runtime pattern absorb more of the coordination each time.
+5 min

 2. 02 Deploy the naive agent Deploy the Pattern 1 Blueprint and review a public PR on the hosted service.
 The review runs inside the request, which is exactly the limitation you'll feel.
 5 min